 Deferred financing fees related to our revolving credit facility are included in Prepaid expenses and other current assets (current portion) and Other assets (non-current portion) on our consolidated balance sheets and amortized utilizing the effective interest method.
 Such amortization is included in Interest and other financing costs on the consolidated statements of comprehensive income.

 The Company maintains insurance coverage for significant exposures, as well as those risks that, by law, must be insured.
-In the case of the Company’s health care coverage for employees, the Company has an insurance program related to claims filed.
+In the case of the Company’s health care coverage for employees, the Company has an insurance program related to claims filed that also includes a stop-loss insurance policy to protect from individual losses over a specified dollar value.
 Expenses related to this insured program are computed on an actuarial basis, based on claims experience, regulatory requirements, an estimate of claims incurred but not yet reported (“IBNR”) and other relevant factors.
 The projections involved in this process are subject to uncertainty related to the timing and amount of claims filed, levels of IBNR, fluctuations in health care costs and changes to regulatory requirements.
-The Company had liabilities of $2.0 million and $2.2 million related to health care coverage as of June 30, 2021 and 2020, respectively.
+As of June 30, 2022 and 2021, we had liabilities of $2.0 million related to health care coverage.
 These liabilities are recorded within Accrued compensation and benefits on our consolidated balance sheets.

 We also carry workers’ compensation insurance subject to a deductible amount for which the Company is responsible on each claim.
-The Company had accrued liabilities of $4.5 and $5.2 million related to workers’ compensation claims, primarily for claims that do not meet the per-incident deductible, as of June 30, 2021 and 2020, respectively.
-These liabilities are recorded within Accrued compensation and benefits on our consolidated balance sheets.
+We had accrued liabilities of $3.8 million and $4.5 million related to workers’ compensation claims, primarily for claims that do not meet the per-incident deductible, as of June 30, 2022 and 2021, respectively.
+These business insurance reserves are recorded within Accrued compensation and benefits on our consolidated balance sheets.

 Fair Value of Financial Instruments